Industry Average APR for storefront “payday” loans according to the nationwide CFPB study, “Payday Loans & Deposit Advance Products”

-Better loans are important, but our customers need more.
-They need access to and an understanding of different types of credit, and we help them with both.
+Offering loans is important, but our customers often need more than just money.
+They need access to, and an understanding of, different types of credit, and we try to help them with both.

-But the real change comes with the opportunity to build credit.
-We created the ability to share customers' payments with the major credit bureaus, and to provide borrowers the opportunity either to establish or improve their credit scores wherever possible (LendUp Ladder availability varies by state).
-And our goal is to improve our borrowers' credit scores.
+But the real opportunity comes with the chance for our customers to build credit.
+We created the ability to share customers' payments with the major credit bureaus on certain loan products, and to provide borrowers the opportunity either to establish or improve their credit scores (LendUp Ladder availability varies by state).
+And our goal is to help our borrowers improve their credit scores.

 Let us know what you think.